mrpawarGit/snakegame-js/README.md

 ## ⚙️ Installation & Setup

-Follow these simple steps to run SnakeMania locally:
+Follow these simple steps to run Snaker locally:

 1. **Clone the repository**